cicadacreativemag/ccm_website/content/blog/reopening-schools.md

 summary: In a few weeks, millions of students will be returning to school for the fall.
 Despite the current COVID-19 pandemic with cases on the rise again, most schools are planning on having at least some in-person learning.
 For parents, this requires them to make a tough decision on whether or not to send their children to school- or to opt for online only options.
 ---

-# What Schools Reopening Will Look Like for Teachers
-> Haley Arnold, Publications Director

 In a few weeks, millions of students will be returning to school for the fall.
 Despite the current COVID-19 pandemic with cases on the rise again, most schools are planning on having at least some in-person learning.
 For parents, this requires them to make a tough decision on whether or not to send their children to school- or to opt for online only options.

 Online learning would prevent the students from contracting and spreading the virus, which would protect others-quality online education, it is hard to get the same results as in-person teaching.
 To make matters more confusing, many parents are going back to work and cannot be home to assist their children or afford childcare.
 This will be a hard decision for many families and there is a large population that will be affected by schools re-opening that do not get a choice.
 If teachers want to keep their job and get paid their salary, they must return to school in the Fall.